Blog Article: Designer Initials, Signatures and Monograms on Coins

 BS - Bronwyn Scott (earlier name Bronwyn King - see BK).
 Royal Australian Mint, on coins issued for Australia (2021 - present).

 BS - Benjamin Sowards.
-U.S. Mint, on coins issued for the United States.
+U.S. Mint, on coins issued for the United States (2021 - present).

 CAC - Craig Campbell.
 U.S. Mint, on coins issued for the United States.